-Community Learning
+Tailored learning (formerly community learning)

-- 2.94 GMCA recognises that widening participation in education and training through learning delivered in local communities can transform people's lives, particularly where individuals and communities face complex barriers.
-Non-accredited skills training delivered locally can help develop stronger communities, with more confident, self-sufficient, connected and proactive residents.
+2.76 GMCA recognises that widening participation in education and training through learning delivered in local communities can transform people's lives, particularly where individuals and communities face complex barriers.
+Informal learning delivered in a friendly local environment can help develop stronger communities, with more confident, self-sufficient, connected and proactive residents.
 Evidence also shows that wider family learning programmes and family English, maths & language provision can better equip parents / carers to support and encourage their children's learning and provide wider benefits in terms of health and / or social wellbeing.

-We also know that increased online learning and self-organised learning leads to the lives of our most troubled families being turned around. - 2.95 However, whilst recognising the inherent value of all learning, GMCA do not see AEB funded learning in communities as an end in itself; rather, the acquisition of skills should prepare residents for a range of next steps, including progress towards more formal learning, employment or self-employment.
-Community learning courses must be appropriate for the resident, have clear pathways identified and lead to progression relevant to personal circumstances.
-GMCA do not expect to see multiple enrolments on similar level courses, or a repeat of learning aims onto similar provision.
-Instead, providers are required to take into consideration the total hours of learning required on similar provision and combine this into one extended learning aim to benefit the learner's development.
-The focus of community learning similar, each time a resident enrols on a learning aim.
+- 2.77 However, whilst recognising the inherent value of all learning, GMCA do not see tailored learning as an end in itself; rather, the acquisition of skills to prepare residents for a range of next steps, including building confidence, improving health and well-being, equipping parents / carers to support their children as well as progress towards more formal learning, employment or self-employment. - 2.78 Tailored learning courses must be appropriate for the resident, have clear pathways identified and lead to progression relevant to personal circumstances. - 2.79 GMCA do not expect to see multiple enrolments on tailored learning courses, or a repeat of learning aims onto similar provision.
+Instead, GMCA expect to see residents enrolled on fewer courses to reflect the whole learner pathway.
+The focus of tailored learning should be on supporting residents to learn something new, not something similar, each time a resident enrols on a learning aim. - 2.80 Tailored learning courses are delivered and reported on the ILR under the following purpose types: - Engaging and / or building confidence; - Preparation for further learning; - Preparation for employment; - Improving essential skills (English, ESOL, maths, digital); - Equipping parents / carers to support children's learning; - Health and well-being; - Developing stronger communities.

+2.81 GMCA will only accept learning aims contained in the Community Learning: new Learning Aim Class Codes from the 2023 to 2025 academic year to be reported as tailored learning on the ILR.

+2.82 Learner outcomes of tailored learning courses must be reported on the ILR when a learner completes or withdraws from the learning activity as detailed in the 2025 to 2026 ILR specification, to demonstrate how tailored learning is supporting residents.
+GMCA is currently working with Holex and the DfE to clarify these definitions but expect outcomes to relate to the purpose type.
+These outcome areas are as follows: